 No, we’re not referring to passenger airplanes.
 To do this, position your clients in front of your camera with their faces all on the same plane and at the same distance from the lens.

-#6 They should be arranged in a line.
+be arranged in a line.

 Because they are unsure of what to do with their arms, some customers will awkwardly squeeze their elbows against their torso or bury their hands behind their back.
 Their physique appears one-dimensional when this occurs. and that certainly isn’t flattering.